tula3and/tula3and.github.io/_posts/2021-04-18-regular-language.md

 - NFA (or DFA) can make REXs.

-A GTG must be a complete one which all edges are present, so Missing edges should be defined as undefined (Ø).
+A GTG must be a complete one which all edges are present, so missing edges should be defined as undefined (Ø).
 From every GTG with more than two states, we can also find an arbitary GTG: a GTG with only two states.
 The remains are the initial state and a final state.<br/>